 Happy USA Mother’s Day; Oo-la-la, our second Spring in France

-Happy Mother’s Day!
-Here in France, it’s 26 May so Meg gets more mileage out of Mother’s Day this year and lastJ
+May so Meg gets more mileage out of Mother’s Day this year and lastJ

 Our Church Week--Marc has been specializing in genealogy ever since High School.
 He's done beaucoup research during those years.
 In the past decade, Poussard being French, he's learned and used many French websites.
 Fancy that we are in France; it's been very useful here to teach others in France about these very specific tools to use that are very specifically useful in France.
 So he has been helping Church Members in Tarbes, and beyond, with their genealogy.